-The DRF provides a stipend and covers dissertation tuition and the student health insurance premium for up to twelve consecutive months.
-Eligible candidates may apply for DRF at any time after a successful proposal defense by submitting a completed Form # 15 (Dissertation Research Fellowship Application) to the Assistant Dean for Graduate Studies.
+The DRF provides a stipend and covers dissertation tuition, fees and the student health insurance premium for up to twelve consecutive months.
+Eligible candidates may apply for DRF at any time after a successful proposal defense by submitting a completed Form#15 (Dissertation Research Fellowship Application) to the Assistant Dean for Graduate Studies.
 The application must include a schedule of work approved by the dissertation supervisor and certification by the supervisor that the student's committee has accepted the candidate's dissertation proposal without further revision.
 Please be advised that DRF FUNDING IS NOT GUARANTEED and is always subject to approval by the Dean and the Associate Dean for Graduate Studies.

 If the candidate does not demonstrate satisfactory progress toward completion of the dissertation the award can be discontinued with the Dean's approval.
-To begin funding in a given month, the Business Administrator must receive the student's approved Form #15 before the 15th of the month; payment is made on the last weekday of the month.
+To begin funding in a given month, the Business Office must receive the student's approved Form #15 before the 15th of the month.
+See Stipends and Payroll section for additional information.
 Since the DRF is intended to provide students with an uninterrupted period to complete their dissertation in a timely fashion, students may not be employed elsewhere during this period.
 In addition, once started, it is presumed that the DRF will be continued without interruption for 12 contiguous months.
-The only exceptions to this will be for health or personal emergencies, or if a student has a teaching or research opportunity that will add substantially to his or her professional development.
-Under these special circumstances a student may request to have his or her DRF "suspended" for a limited period.
+The only exceptions to this will be for health or personal emergencies, or if a student has a teaching or research opportunity that will add substantially to their professional development.
+Under these special circumstances a student may request to have the DRF "paused" for a limited period.
 Such requests must be approved by both the student's dissertation chair (and primary dissertation advisor if different from the chair) and by the Associate Dean of Graduate Studies.